alperenozil/RssAndroidAppKotlin/README.md

-# Fairphone RSS assignment
+# Fairphone RSS Reader

-We recommend spending about four to six hours on the assignment, but you can take the time you need.

-Please do not feel too stressed to complete all items.
-Assessment does not just include your solution, but project structuring, chosen architecture, naming conventions and how the project grows over time as seen in your commit history.

-The project can be found at `https://gitlab.com/fairphone/rss-android-app-kotlin.git`

-Please clone the repository from gitlab using the following command:
-`git clone git@gitlab.com:fairphone/rss-android-app-kotlin.git`

-Then create a new branch with the following name:
-`assignment/alperenozil1` and push all your changes to that branch
+This is an Android application built with Kotlin that fetches and displays RSS feeds from the Fairphone website.

+## About

+This project was created as part of a Fairphone assignment.
+It demonstrates the use of modern Android development practices, including Jetpack Compose, Coroutines, and Hilt.

-## Rss feed
+## Features

-* Fetch the rss feed from `https://www.fairphone.com/en/feed/`.
+*   Fetches RSS feed from `https://www.fairphone.com/en/feed/`
-* Parse into news items
+*   Parses the feed into news items
-* Display item headers as a list.
+*   Displays item headers as a list

-## News items
-* View the full text of the items.
+*   Allows viewing the full text of news items
-* View linked URLs.
+*   Allows opening linked URLs in a web browser

-## Extras
-* Tests
-* Eye candy (Animations, transitions, theming etc.)
-* Marking items as read.
+*   Supports marking items as read
-* Sharing news items.
-* Opening items in WebView.
+*   Supports sharing news items

+## Architecture

+The project follows a clean architecture approach, with separate layers for presentation, domain, and data.

+*   **Presentation:** Uses Jetpack Compose for building the UI.
+*   **Domain:** Contains use cases and business logic.
+*   **Data:** Handles data access from remote and local sources.

+## Dependencies

+The project uses the following key dependencies:

+*   Jetpack Compose
+*   Coroutines
+*   Hilt
+*   Retrofit
+*   Room
-* Offline support.
+*   OkHttp

-* Any other cool ideas.
+## Testing

+The project includes unit tests for use cases, repositories, and ViewModels.
+It also includes UI tests using Paparazzi for screenshot testing.